 The empirical results presented in this paper reveal that defence spending in the EU-27 generates an above-unity multiplier in the short run: a one-percent-of-trend-GDP increase raises output by approximately 1.4 percent within one year, peaking at 1.6 percent in the second year before gradually converging to zero.
 Furthermore, the stimulus effect does not exhibit persistent structural impacts.
-Complementarily, defence spending shocks imply negative and significant effects on unemployment, which remain persistent to a larger extent than output.
 Disaggregation shows that capital-intensive procurement drives this aggregate effect, whereas personnel and intermediate consumption outlays have far more muted or even slightly negative impacts once offsetting budgetary adjustments are accounted for.
 Moreover, the strength of the defence multiplier is highly state-dependent and non-linear: in deep downturns, characterized by output gaps in the lowest quantiles, the first-year multiplier almost doubles compared with expansions.
-Also, under conditions of human capital under-utilization (high unemployment rates), the scope for improving labor market outcomes appears to be disproportionately greater than in times of low unemployment following a defence spending fiscal shock.
-Smooth-transition functions uncovers that limited fiscal space or heavy reliance on imported military goods can reduce the multiplier below unity or even render it contractionary at longer horizons, while it shifts to negative across all horizons when both sources of non-linearities are embedded.
-Finally, it is shown how fiscal space renders non-linear effects across the entire output distribution, specially 1 year after the fiscal shock.
+Finally, embedding smooth-transition functions uncovers that limited fiscal space or heavy reliance on imported military goods can reduce the multiplier below unity or even render it contractionary at longer horizons, and that fiscal space renders non-linear effects across the entire output distribution, specially 1 year after the fiscal shock.